Glareone/NoSQL-Databases-MongoDB/README.md

 ##### Projection. $slice for arrays.
 `$slice` allows you to pull specified amount of elements from array.
 `db.movies.find({"genres": "Drama"}, {genres: {$slice: 2}, name: 1}})` - this example will return you series with name, id(added by default) and 2 genres.
-With slice you can use array form:
+With slice operator you can use array form:
 `db.movies.find({"genres": "Drama"}, {genres: {$slice: [1, 2], name: 1}})` - first parameter is amount of elements what you would like to skip.
 The second one - is the amount of element to pull.

 </details>

 <details>
 <summary>Section 9: Delete Operation</summary>